 Kids love picking out Halloween costumes, but finding good ones for children with disabilities can be challenging.
-For wheelchair users, it’s important to find a costume that is easy to take on and off and won’t get caught in the wheels.
+For wheelchair users, it’s important to choose a costume that is easy to take on and off and won’t get caught in the wheels.
 Some children may require costumes with hidden openings to accommodate feeding tubes or other medical equipment.
-Those who have sensory processing issues are often bothered by certain types of fabric and clothing elements such as tags and seams.
+Kids with sensory processing issues are often bothered by certain types of fabric and clothing elements such as tags and seams.

-It’s often hard enough to find adaptive and sensory-friendly clothing for daily wear; the selection of costumes may be even more limited.
-However, there are some great options out there!
-The following are just a few stores, organizations, and ideas to consider for fun and accessible costumes:
+It’s often hard enough to find sensory-friendly and adaptive clothing for daily wear; costume selection may be even more limited.
+That’s why we’ve compiled a short list of some of the great options out there!
+The following are a few fun and accessible costumes that are widely available this year:

 Target adaptive Halloween costumes

-The princess and pirate costumes can both be bought with add-ons that turn a wheelchair into a princess carriage or pirate ship.
+The dragon and superhero costumes come with add-ons that incorporate the wheelchair into their costume with ease.
 These costumes also feature openings in the back, which make it easier for wheelchair users to get dressed.
-The pirate costume has wide enough leg openings to put pants on without having to remove shoes first.

-The unicorn and shark costumes are designed to be sensory-friendly; they have no tags, and the seams are flat.
-They also have a hidden opening for easy access to the abdominal area.
-The hoods, tails, wings, and fins can be removed in case children become uncomfortable; this way, they can easily continue participating in the festivities without having to go home and change.
+The Elsa and Minnie Mouse costumes are designed to be sensory-friendly; they have no tags, and all seams are flat.
+They also have hidden openings for easy access to the abdominal, arm/sleeve and pant inseam areas – to make it easy to get in and out of, or to access any needed areas.
+Headpieces can be removed in case children become uncomfortable; this way, they can easily continue participating in the festivities without having to go home and change.

 Magic Wheelchair